-An important method for reductions of clinical complications, selective inactivation of HSA21- derived miRNAs by the administration of antagomiRs in the treatment of DS.
-Such as, in vivo silencing miR-155 or -802, by antagomir intra-ventricular injection, resulted in the normalization of appropriate miRNA, MeCP2, CREB1, and MEF2C expression.
-These results indicate that incorrect repression of MeCP2, secondary to trisomic overexpression of HSA21-derived miRNAs, may contribute to the abnormalities in the neurochemistry observed in the brains of DS persons.37 delivery system could be advancement of stem cell researches with targeting miRNAs involvement in improving the cognitive function of individuals with intellectual disability (ID) in DS in near future.
-38 miRNAs: from Biogenesis to cellular mechanisms of diseases transcriptional modification through complementary-based silencing of the distinctive messenger
+To reduce clinical complications, selective inactivation of HSA21-derived miRNAs by the administration is a method in the treatment of DS.
+In vivo silencing of miR-155 or -802 by antagomir intra-ventricular injection led to the normalization of appropriate miRNA, MeCP2, CREB1, and MEF2C expressions.
+These results suggest that the neurochemical abnormalities in the brains of DS persons may be resulted from the incorrect repression of MeCP2, secondary to trisomic overexpression of HSA21-derived miRNAs.

+Recent studies show the development of nanotechnologybased delivery system, with the advancement of stem cell researches, and optimistically exploiting nanoparticles has become a central issue.
+Therefore, nano-formulated of HSA21-derived miRNAs could be a major factor improving the cognitive function of individuals with intellectual disability (ID) in DS in the near future.

+miRNAs from Biogenesis to Cellular Mechanisms of Diseases